borg/ofxRss/README.md

 ofxRss
 ======

-Simple RSS parser example for openFrameworks
+Simple RSS parser example for openFrameworks.
+Example showing how to consume an Instagram feed